TheCarlJohnson/typewriter/src/content/site/index.md

   title: Almost a Footnote
   subtitle: Legal reasoning, personal reflection, and the occasional science-backed detour.
 author:
-  name: Tanmay Satvik
+  name: Almost a Footnote
-  bio: Penultimate year law student.
-Writing about corporate law, arbitration, and the spaces between what the law says and what it means.
+  bio: Technically a law student.
+Practically, someone who reads too many judgments and has opinions about all of them.
 ---